geoffb/dreamer-mikeblair-info/README.md

 Unsurprisingly, the web has moved forward in the last twenty years and so I've made minor styling and layout changes in order to keep his site rendering as I believe he would have intended.

+This version of the website is statically hosted in AWS' S3.
+As such, I've added extra content, like `/error.html` to handle errors.

 ## External Links

 Many of the external pages, webrings, counters, etc are no longer functioning.
 I've decided to leave these URLs intact for now.